Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Abstract

 \section{Abstract}

-Previous work by Linsker revealed how simple cells can emerge in the absence of structured environmental input, via a self-organisation learning process.
-He empirically showed the development of spatial-opponent cells driven only by input noise, emerging as a result of structure in the initial synaptic connectivity distribution.
-To date, a complete set of radial eigenfunctions have not been provided for this multi-layer network.
-In this paper, the complete set of eigenfunctions and eigenvalues for a three-layered network is for the first time analytically derived.
-Initially a simplified learning equation is considered for which the homeostatic parameters are set to zero.
-To extend the eigenfunction analysis to the full learning equation, including non-zero homeostatic parameters, a perturbation analysis is used.
+An account of how simple cells can emerge in the absence of structured environmental input via a self-organised learning process has been provided by Linsker (1986); this work empirically showed the emergence of spatial-opponent cells as a result of structure in the initial synaptic connectivity distribution when the visual system is driven entirely by input noise.
+In this paper, the complete set of eigenfunctions and eigenvalues for a three-layer network is analytically derived for the first time.
+As a first step, a simplified learning equation is considered for which the homeostatic parameters are set to zero.
+This is then extended to an analysis of the eigenfunctions of the full learning equation, including non-zero homeostatic parameters, using a perturbation analysis.
+These results extend the previous analysis of the Linsker (1986) network to allow for radially dependent cell density, as found in the retina.
+The results establish that radially biased orientation selectivity emerges in the third layer when cell density in the first layer changes with eccentricity; i.e., distance to the centre of the lamina.
+This provides a potential mechanism for the emergence of radial orientation in the primary visual cortex before eye opening and the onset of structured visual input after birth.